-A Luperci’s Lupus form is physically indistinguishable from a non-Luperci, but various changes manifest as it shifts to Secui and Optime form.
+A Luperci’s Lupus form is its natural, ancestral form, but various changes manifest as it shifts to Secui and Optime form.
 If you’re not sure what a canine’s Lupus form looks like, do an image search! o_O

 As a Luperci shifts into Secui form, the main flesh pad of the paw compresses somewhat in shape and remains small while the rest of the paw grows — as the Luperci’s fingers lengthen, less weight is put on the palm of the paw, lessening the need for a thick pawpad.
 Meanwhile, the pisiform (wrist pad) begins to shift downward towards the center of the paw, and the thumb digit gains a small pad.

 When the Luperci is fully shifted into Optime form, the pisiform disappears, and the palm pad splits into three parts to facilitate gripping, grasping, holding, and various other hand functions.
 Optime forepaw pads are considerably less thick than Lupus or Secui pads as Optime do not generally walk on them, but they remain as a functional vestigial part.

 A Secui form coat is not very different from a Lupus form coat.
 There are no noticeable changes in the body fur’s overall length or thickness, but thicker, shaggier mane begins at the base of the ears, covers the throat, and extends halfway down the back, giving the Secui form even more of a heavy, hulking appearance.